 Crush the mini candy canes in their packages and set aside.

 Pulse the chocolate graham crackers in a food processor until fine crumbs form.
-With the food processor running, drizzle in the melted butter and 2 T honey and mix until fully incorporated.
+With the food processor running, drizzle in the melted butter and 2 tablespoons honey and mix until fully incorporated.

-Scoop one tablespoon of the graham cracker mixture into each muffin cup and press flat.
+Scoop 1 tablespoon of the graham cracker mixture into each muffin cup and press flat.
 Bake for 8 minutes then cool completely.

 Whip 1 cup of the heavy cream until soft peaks form.
-Add 2 T honey, peppermint extract, one small pinch of fine salt, and food coloring (if using).
+Add 2 tablespoons honey, peppermint extract, 1 small pinch of fine salt and food coloring (if using).
 Continue whipping on high until stiff peaks form.

 Fold 6 of the crushed mini candy canes into the whipped cream.

 Evenly divide the peppermint whipped cream among the muffin cups and spread to cover the crusts.
-Cover with plastic wrap and freeze until set, about 1 hour or up to a week.
+Cover with plastic wrap and freeze until set, about 1 hour or up to 1 week.

 When ready to serve, melt the chocolate in the microwave in 15 second intervals, stirring well between each until smooth.
 Set aside.

 Whip 1 cup of heavy cream until soft peaks form.
-Add 2 T honey, vanilla extract, and a small pinch of fine salt.
+Add 2 tablespoons honey, vanilla extract and a small pinch of fine salt.
 Continue whipping on high until stiff peaks form.
 Set aside.